straz/artificialtrust/_articles/ethical.md

 any unsuccessful AI, backed up by meaningful enforcement.

-The *integrity* rule means that the organization must not have conflicts of interest, their funding must not be controlled by organizations with a vested interest in having their AIs evade scrutiny.
+The *integrity* rule means that the organization must not have conflicts of interest.
+Their funding must not be controlled by organizations with a vested interest in having their AIs evade scrutiny.